ArduPilot/ardupilot/libraries/AP_Scripting/applets/VTOL-quicktune.md

 refresh parameters.
 Then set QUIK_ENABLE to 1.

-You will then need to setup a 3 position switch on an available RC input channel for controlling the tune.
+You will then need to setup a 3 position switch on an available RC input channel for controlling the tune (or 2 position if you set QUIK_AUTO_SAVE).
 If for example channel 6 is available with a 3 position switch then you should set RC6_OPTION=300 to association the tuning control with that switch.

 You should then takeoff and put the vehicle into QLOITER mode (for quadplanes) or LOITER mode (for multicopters) and have it in a steady